 - Monitoring Internal Link Structures with Google Analytics

 - Prioritizing and Fixing Broken Links

 - Troubleshooting Common URL Issues

-- FAQs in Relation to How Can I Fix My Broken Website
+- How Can I Fix My Broken Website

 Identifying Broken Pages and Links

 How can I fix my broken website is the first question to ask when you see a problem occur on your website.
 To fix your broken website, it is crucial to identify the causes of these issues.
 This may include broken links caused by outdated content, incorrect URLs from external websites, or low-priority not-found errors (404).

 Regularly checking for such errors every 90 days will help maintain optimal site performance.
 In fact, we recommend all clients of ours have us manage their site with at least 1 hour per month in order to avoid any catastrophic errors which could lead to broken sites, hacking, and malware.

 One common cause of broken links is outdated content on your website.
 Reviewing and updating this content ensures that users have access to accurate information while also improving search engine rankings.
 If a page is no longer relevant or useful, consider deleting it and setting up a redirect to another related page.